Enneagram Tritype® Test

-Three schools of thought
+The emergence of 3 schools of thought

 Because of these differences, three very distinct schools of thought on the Enneagram came into being.

-Katherine Fauvre Research, Certifications and Tritype
+Katherine Fauvre Research, Certifications, and Tritype®

-In 1995-1996, She certified with 3 different Enneagram Schools, Palmer-Daniels, Riso-Hudson and Hurley-Dobson.
+In 1995-1996, she certified with 3 different Enneagram Schools; Palmer-Daniels, Riso-Hudson, and Hurley-Dobson.
 She teaches that she learned a great deal from each certification process and from every participant she met along the way.

-She found Naranjo's course to be eye-opening and filled in many important gaps in the understanding of the Enneagram types.
-She learned a great many things about the types that had been dropped out or were incorrectly assigned to the wrong type.
+She found Naranjo's course to be eye-opening and that it filled in many important gaps in her understanding of the Enneagram types.
+She learned a great many things about the types that had been lost in the dissemination of the Enneagram or were incorrectly assigned to another type.

-These errors great and small, altered the dissemination of the Enneagram.
+These errors, great and small, altered the dissemination of the Enneagram.
 There were key errors and additions about the types as they were initially taught by Ichazo and Naranjo.

 So, Naranjo's way of teaching validated what the types had said about themselves.

 Later, in 2005, as mentioned above, while living on Maui in the Hawaiian Islands, she was able to attend Ichazo's 5-day intensive.